 PushKit needs to be enabled on AppGallery for HMS Push to work.
 See Huawei's guide about enabling APIs and enable "Push Kit".

-Batch needs a pair of IDs to send push notifications using HMS: the App ID and App Key of your Huawei project.
+Batch needs a pair of IDs to send push notifications using HMS: the App ID and App Secret of your Huawei project.

 Both are available on the Huawei Developer Console: